IDEF0 Diagram Software

 Node trees - Tree-like structures of nodes rooted at a chosen node, and used to represent a full IDEF0 decomposition in a single diagram.

-IDEF0 Diagram Symbols
+IDEF0 Diagram Shapes

 1. Understanding - modeling helps discover the nature of the business being modeled; that is, what is being done in the business.